 The EPBC Act is the legislative mechanism underpinning this framework.
 The Opera House is a matter of national environmental significance under the EPBC Act by virtue of its status as a World Heritage property and National Heritage place (Part 3).
 As such, a proposed action that potentially will have a ‘significant impact’ on the Opera House requires referral and may require assessment under the EPBC Act.
 (Respecting the Vision: Sydney Opera House – a Conservation Management Plan, Fourth Edition, 2017).

 The Joan Sutherland Theatre SAVE, Entry and Foyers and Function Centre projects received EPBC approval on 20 June 2017.
-In accordance with this approval, the Sydney Opera House prepares annual compliance reports which are available here.
+In accordance with this approval, the Sydney Opera House prepares annual compliance reports which are available on this page.